cameronbass/finfolio/README.md

 ### Customize the response

 Finfolio gives us the oppurtunity to customize the scope of the response.
-(Customization varies per endpoint)
+Customization changes per endpoint, Refer to the official Finfolio docs to fully understand what response customization is offered to you.

 ```ruby
 client.account(account_id, fields: "Name, FileAs")